The 22nd Annual Portland Old-Time Music Gathering

 Kids’ Open Mic

 Our Kids’ Open Mic took place on Saturday, Jan.
 16 via Zoom with our hosts Olivia Horgan and Tazwell Brandabur.
 Thanks so much to all the kids who performed.
 What a joy to see the next generation coming up steeped in old time music.
-A link to the recording of the Open Mic will be available soon.
+A link to the recording of the Open Mic is here.

 Spanish Coffee Making Hangout